-Insulation is the Most Important Improvement You Can Make
+Insulation & Air Sealing: The Most Important Home Improvement You Can Make

-By properly insulating and air-sealing, you make your home much more comfortable, energy-efficient, and save money, too!
+By properly insulating & air sealing, you make your home much more comfortable, energy-efficient and save money, too!

-By insulating & air-sealing first, you will make your home more comfortable and reduce your utility bills for years to come.
-Plus, you'll be able to install a smaller furnace or air-conditioner when it's time to replace that equipment, saving you even more.
-A comprehensive energy audit will scientifically determine how much air leakage exists in your home and the current insulation levels and quality of installation--and how you can improve.
+By insulating & air sealing first, you will make your home more comfortable and reduce your utility bills for years to come.
+Plus, you'll be able to install a smaller furnace or air conditioner when it's time to replace that equipment.
+As a result, this saves you even more.
+A comprehensive energy audit scientifically determines how much air leakage exists in your home.
+Plus, audits identify the current insulation levels and quality of installation, along with improvement solutions.

-The second reason they call is high utility bills.
-Do you pay month than you want to in the winter or summer?
+The second reason homeowners call GreenHomes America is high utility bills.
+Do you pay more each month than you want to in the winter or summer?

 Air Leaks in the Home

 Insulation doesn't work with air flowing through it.
-Don't even consider adding insulation without making sure you're addressed air leaks first!
+Don't even consider adding insulation without addressing air leaks first!